kubernetes-sigs/gateway-api/geps/gep-1364/index.md

 The constants that mark the deprecated types will be also marked as deprecated, and will no longer be tested as part of conformance.
-They'll still be present, and will work, but they won't be part of the spec any more.
+They'll still be present, and will work, but they won't be part of the spec anymore.
 This should give implementations and users a release to transition to the new design (in UX terms).
 This grace period should be one release (so, the constants will be removed in v0.7.0.)